Bognor Regis Nursery School

 The West Sussex Local Offer can be accessed through the West Sussex County Council website and the School website.

 Information, Advice and Support Service (SEND IAS) formerly known as Parent Partnership (Inclusion) is an organisation that provides independent advice and support for families 03302 228 555.
-There are also many independent services and charities that offer support, and details of these can be found in our SEND HUB folder.
+There are also many independent services and charities that offer support, please speak to our Inclusion Co-ordinator if you require further information or signposting.